The Hidden Wounds: Generational Trauma and The Mother Wound

 Ignoring generational trauma or the Mother Wound, doesn’t make it go away.

-Healing is not about fixing your mother or erasing the past.
+Healing is not about fixing your mother, or erasing the past.

-It’s about breaking the cycle, healing your relationship with yourself so you no longer carry what was never yours to begin with.
-This is how women step into their confidence, emotional freedom, self-trust, and their true power.
+It’s about breaking the cycle, healing your relationship with yourself, and no longer carry what was never yours to begin with.

-Your First Step to Healing
+Take Your First Step to Healing

 Healing starts with awareness and intentional action.